- Home

 What is Standard Deviation in Statistics?

-A measure of how spread out data values are from the mean, calculated as the typical distance from the average.
+Standard deviation is a measure of how spread out data values are from the mean, representing the typical distance of data points from the average.
+A small standard deviation means data clusters tightly around the mean; a large one means data is widely spread.

 Prerequisites